Extra income and work experience

 Working after you finish your studies

 Many students would like to stay in Germany and work after finishing their studies.
-The legal regulations regarding looking for work after you graduate are different for students from the EU and students from non-EU countries or Croatia.
+The legal regulations regarding looking for work after you graduate are different for students from the EU and students from non-EU countries.

 When looking for a job, make sure you look for positions which are related to the subject which you have studied.
 If you require a work permit and start working without one, this is a regulatory offence which can incur a heavy fine.